state-alchemists/zrb/README.md

 Hello Go Frendi
 ```

-To learn more about tasks you can visit [our getting started guide](https://github.com/state-alchemists/zrb/blob/main/docs/getting-started.md).
+To learn more about this, you can visit [our getting started guide](https://github.com/state-alchemists/zrb/blob/main/docs/getting-started.md).

 # 🫰 Installation